 - If you declare a minor or concentration, focus or track, and/or an Honours Degree, you will lose the overall amount of free electives.

-- At the University you must have 45 credit hours of courses at the 3000 or 4000 level, meaning some of your electives will need to be at those levels.
+- At the Undergraduate Studies, you must have 45 credit hours of courses at the 3000 or 4000 level, meaning some of your electives will need to be at those levels.

-- Transfer credit into the University and Seminary from another institution will typically use up free electives.
+- Transfer credit into Tyndale University from another institution will typically use up free electives.

-Tyndale uses the 4.0 grading system at both the University and Seminary, however they vary slightly in use.
+Tyndale University uses the 4.0 grading system, however they vary slightly in use.
 Please review the Grading System and Scale page for more information on that.

 On your transcript you will note Term GPA and CGPA.
 Your Term GPA is the Grade Point Average that you recieved for that specific semester.
 CGPA is the Cummulative Grade Point Average, and is the average of your GPA over the course of all your studies.
 Your CGPA (among other things) is used to determine graduation, and is also used for any application to Graduate or Post-Graduate studies.
 As well Student Development will use your CGPA to determine elegibility for student leadership, athletics, and other extra-curricular activities.